Hellbovine

 2E) Exit the mounted shell window now, but leave NTLite open.

 2A) Load an unmodified, official, Windows 10 21H2 image into NTLite by going to "Add" then choosing "Image directory" and select the Windows image folder you want to use and NTLite will refresh.
 Now double-click on "Windows 10 Home" or whichever edition you have a license for, and it will begin loading.
-If you do not have an image to use, check my other guides (link) for instructions on how to create one.
+If you do not have an image to use, check other guides (link3) for instructions, and for an official 21H2 (link4) download.

 2B) After the image has finished loading it automatically moves into the "Mounted" section, which means we can begin editing.
 Right-click on the "Windows 10 Home" that has a green circle and select "Explore mount directory".